scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 Constraining :math:`\eos` to be positive and to be a convex function of :math:`\vol` is sufficient to ensure that it is also monotonic.
-Although we are working on a definition of a probability measure on a sets of functions that obeys those constraints and is further constrained by :math:`\frac{\left| \eos(\vol) -
+Although we are working on a definition of a probability measure on a sets of functions that obeys those onstraints and is further constrained by :math:`\frac{\left| \eos(\vol) -
 \mu_\eos(\vol)\right|}{\mu_\eos(\vol)} \leq \Delta`, for now, we characterize the prior as Gaussian.
 As we search for the mean of the